fieldtrip/website/tutorial/sleep.md

 #### Exercise 1

 {% include markup/info %}
-Explore and find the best cutoff in z-values (i.e. standard deviations) to exclude most of the artifacts for this subject!
+Explore and find the best cutoff in z-values (i.e. numbers of standard deviation) to exclude most of the artifacts for this subject!

 Typically EMG higher than 100 microVolts are best excluded.
 Note that we exclude the data on the whole data length, i.e. as one big trial.
 {% include markup/end %}